Dogs shouldn’t sleep on hard floors

 Cooling yarn is designed to don’t trap heat

-If our principles align with yours,
+If these principles align with yours,

 you’re in the right place.